-Net Sales during the year was ₹30,860.52 lakhs as compared to ₹27,528.04 Lakhs in PY, reporting an increase by 12.11%.
-The prices of crude oil and related petrochemical intermediates, which form an important source of raw materials for your Company and which govern the Selling Prices of the Products, declined significantly thereby muting top-line growth.
-Despite this, overall volume growth stood healthy at 15% driven by balanced growth of almost 5% from the Speciality Chemicals contributing 99.34% of Revenue, followed by 0.53% in Pharmaceuticals and Agrochemicals/Inorganic Chemicals finishing the top-line at 0.04% & 0.1% respectively.
-Your Company has aligned its capacities from Organic Chemicals to Speciality Chemicals.
-The new products launched continued to deliver double digit growth despite sharp decline in International Crude Oil prices which resulted in disruption of volume off-take by some customers, however the same was set-off as Global prices of crude oil stabilised at albeit lower levels.
+Net Sales during the year was ₹27,528.04 Lakhs as compared to ₹24,761.11 Lakhs in PY, reporting an increase by 11.17%.
+The prices of crude oil and related petrochemical intermediates, which form an important source of raw materials for your Company declined significantly over the past one year thereby muting top-line growth.
+Despite this, overall volume growth stood healthy at 15% driven by balanced growth of almost 5% from the Speciality Chemicals contributing 95% of Revenue, followed by 3.43% in Organic Chemical Intermediates, Pharmaceuticals and Agrochemicals/Inorganic Chemicals finishing the top-line at 1.32% & 0.25% respectively due to the new products launched continued to deliver double digit growth to sharp decline in International Crude Oil prices resulting in disruption of volume off-take by some customers, however the same was set-off as Global prices of crude oil stabilised at albeit lower levels.